Chapter 8

 where

-and the integration points are tabulated above, and shape functions were listed earlier.
+and the integration points are listed in the table above, and shape functions

 8.1.7 Example FEM Code and solution

-simple example MAPLE code for this 1-D example can be found in the file
+A simple example MATLAB code for this 1-D example can be found

 3. Uniform body force magnitude 10,